kkowenn/DataSciencePortfolio/README.md

 ![image](0image/1212.png)

-## project 6 : Applying model on web:
+## Project 6 : Applying model on web
 This project is a web application that allows users to draw digits on a canvas and classify them using a pre-trained convolutional neural network (CNN) model.
 The model is trained on the MNIST dataset (not 100 % accuracy). https://github.com/kkowenn/DigitRecognitionWeb